 Donna Shah, Assistant Digital Learning Advisor, Cognita Schools, UK

 Georgina Dean, Director of Learning Technology, International Community School, Jordan

 Supporting Student Safety and Learning

-Join us and Aruba on 22 October as we deep-dive into a diverse range of case studies, exploring the challenges that schools and universities face when devising a robust digital strategy.
+Re-watch Bett and Aruba from 22 October as we deep-dive into a diverse range of case studies, exploring the challenges that schools and universities face when devising a robust digital strategy.